 Courtney is an attorney and a graduate of Loyola University School of Law who joined the Board in 2015.
 She is a licensed tour guide, with experience in grant-writing, public relations, and event planning.
 Courtney is an active member of the Krewe of Muses, the Southern Food & Beverage Museum, Audubon Insectarium, the Association of Women Attorneys, and the International Law Society.
-A long time restoration volunteer with SOC, she now serves as Board Secretary, Board Development Chair, and Chair of the All Saints Soiree Committee.
+A long time restoration volunteer with SOC, she now serves as Vice President and Chair of the All Saints Soiree Committee.

 Jerry F. Pepper